-BALL®

-Fresh Preserving AWARD FOR ADULT LEVEL
+BALL® FRESH PRESERVING AWARD FOR ADULT LEVEL

-presented by: BALL® & KERR® Fresh Preserving PRODUCTS
+Presented by: BALL® & KERR® Fresh Preserving Products

-Jarden Home Brands marketers of Ball ® and Kerr ® Fresh Preserving Products is proud to recognize today's fresh preserving (canning) enthusiasts.
-First and Second Place Awards will be given to individuals judged as the best in designated categories.
+Newell Brands Inc., marketers of Ball® and KerrTM Fresh Preserving Products, is proud to recognize today's fresh preserving (canning) enthusiasts.
+Awards for 1st and 2nd place will be presented to individuals whose home canned entry is selected the best in the category.

-A panel of judges will select the two best entries for Fruit, Vegetable, Pickle, and Soft Spread categories.
-Entries must be preserved in Ball® Jars sealed with Ball® Lids and Bands, or Ball® Collection Elite® Jars sealed with Collection Elite® Lids and Bands, or preserved in Kerr® Jars sealed with Kerr® Lids and Bands.
-In addition, soft spread entries must be prepared using Ball® Pectin: Classic, Low or No-Sugar Needed or Liquid.
+A panel of judges will select the top two entries in Fruits, Vegetables, Pickles, and Soft Spreads.
+Entries must be preserved in Ball® Jars and sealed with Ball® Lids and Bands specially designed for home canning, or preserved in KerrTM Jars sealed with KerrTM Lids and Bands specially designed for home canning.
+In addition, entries in the soft spread category must be prepared using Ball® Pectin: Classic, Low or No-Sugar, or Liquid.
+Proof of pectin purchase in the form of a receipt or product UPC must be submitted with entry.

-Entries designated First Place from each category will receive:
+Entries from each category honored with the First Place award will receive: